telerik/xaml-docs/controls/radmulticolumncombobox/key-properties-and-methods.md

 ## DropDownElementStyle

 Since __R1 2019 SP1__, RadMultiColumnComboBox exposes the __DropDownElementStyle__ property.
-Through it, you can get or set a Style that will be applied to the drop down element.
+Through it, you can get or set a Style that will be applied to the dropdown element.

-> The TargetType of the Style should match the type of the drop down element.
+> The TargetType of the Style should match the type of the dropdown element.

 ## See Also